 Key differences between std::atomic_flag_test_and_set, std::atomic_flag_test_and_set_explicit function in C++ :

-Some main differences between these functions are as follows:
+Some key variances between these functions are outlined below:

 | Feature | atomicflagtestandset | atomicflagtestandset_explicit |